ninadhulle/rasa-specialty/data/nlu.md

 - good afternoon
 - Hi there
 - Hi
+- I am glad to help you with that, let's get started.

 ## intent:affirm
 - uh yes im looking refill
-- yeah a cheap restaurant serving international food
 - correct
-- ye
+- yes
-- uh yes tylenol
+- uh yes
 - let's do it
 - yeah
 - um yes